WyLyu/UPOsHam/README.md

 The code is saved in RecurrencePlot.py

-Recurrence Plots can be used to determine the intial condition of the UPOs which is saved in RecurrencePlot_Initialcondition_determined.ipynb
+Recurrence Plots can be used to determine the intial condition of the UPOs, we present a 'trial' code for determining the initial condition for a Lorenz attractor in RecurrencePlot_Initialcondition_determined.ipynb

 The varitional Equation is a matrix-valued time-varying linear differential equation.
 It's the linearization of the vector field along the trajectory, which is varied for different trajectories.
 The variational equation for Lorenz, Rossler, and a 2-degree-of-freedom Hamiltonian system are calculated and the results are saved in VariationalEquations.ipynb